riosjuan/juanrios.me/src/projects/svg-grabber.md

     url: https://github.com/riosjuan/svg-grabber
 ---

-Chrome extension built and maintained as a side project, allowing designers and developers to preview and extract SVGs from any website.
+Chrome extension built and maintained as a side project.

+Designed and built a tool for instantly previewing, exporting, and copying SVG assets from websites, improving designers’ and developers’ workflow.